C – Definitions of Ailments

 – Choline – A quaternary ammonium cation, one of the B-Complex vitamins, found in the lecithin of many plants and animals.
 (Return to Lecithin)

-– Cholinergic – Pertaining to the parasympathetic portion of the autonomic nervous system and the release of acetylcholine as a transmitter substance.
+– Cholinergic – Pertaining to the parasympathetic portion of the autonomic and the release of acetylcholine as a transmitter substance.

 – Chorea – Involuntary muscular twitching of the extremities and face.
 Chorea may follow an infection, or it may be a disease in itself.
 Nervous disorder marked by muscular twitching or arms, legs and face.